-Student Records and Family Educational Rights and Privacy Act (FERPA)
+Policy regarding student records and the Family Educational Rights and Privacy Act (FERPA).

-1. General Background
+A. General Background

 - 1. The Family Educational Rights and Privacy Act ("FERPA") gives "students" a right of access to their "education records."
 It also limits the disclosure of a student's education records by the College without the student's written permission. - 2.
 Under this policy, "students" are individuals who are or were registered students in attendance at Teachers College.
 Persons who unsuccessfully applied for admission or who were accepted but never attended the College are not "students."
-An unsuccessful applicant for admission to the College is not a College "student," even if the applicant is or was in attendance at another Columbia University school.
+An unsuccessful applicant for admission to the College is not a College "student," even if the applicant is, or was, in attendance at another Columbia University school.